Biometris/statgenGWAS/cran-comments.md

-This is a patch released solving compilation problems on Solaris.
+This is a patch releases
+* removed deprecated functions from the rvg package.
+* now respecting OMP_THREAD_LIMIT in parallelization.

 ## Test environments
 * local Windows 10, R 3.6.2